Isotropic 3D topological phases with broken time reversal symmetry: Symmetry analysis

-In order to break TRS, we introduce magnetic atoms between the $s$ and $p$ orbitals.
+In order to break TRS, we introduce magnetic atoms between the $s$ and $p$ orbitals, a plausible setup in an amorphous structure formed form chiral magnetic molecules.
 Hopping between the two atoms occurs through a virtual process via four $s$ orbitals on a plane perpendicular to the $s$--$p$ bond axis, located on the middle of the bond [Fig.~\ref{fig:bond_and_salt}(a)].
 These intermediate $s$ orbitals each host a magnetic moment, such that together they form a chiral magnetic texture in the plane that contains them.
-The curl of the magnetic texture defines a TRS-odd vector, that combined with the hopping vector $\vb*{r}$, defines a scalar quantity $(\curl \vb*{M})\vdot \vb*{r}$.
+The circulating magnetic texture defines a TRS-odd vector, that combined with the hopping vector $\vb*{d}$, defines a scalar quantity $\left(\sum_n \vb*{M}_n \times \vb*{r}_n\right)\vdot \vb*{d}$.
 This is the desired source of scalar TRS breaking.
+Such a magnetization configuration is also known in the literature as a toroidal moment~\cite{Dubovik1990,Hayami2024}, a time-reversal odd, polar vector order parameter $\vb*{T} = \sum_n \vb*{M}_n \times \vb*{r}_n$ (the summation runs over the localized magnetic moments on the mid-bond plane).
 Tiling the space with such $s$--$p$ bonds restores spatial symmetries, while keeping TRS broken.
+The resulting structure can be viewed as collection of alternating sign magnetic toroidal monopoles~\cite{Hayami2024,Hayashida2025}: the net toroidal moment of the bonds connected to each $s$ or $p$ site vanishes as $\sum_{\vb*{d}} \vb*{T_d} \propto \sum_{\vb*{d}} \vb*{d} = 0$ (summing over all bonds $\vb*{d}$ connected to a given site), which is also true on average for an isotropic amorphous structure.
+The localized toroidal monopole charge $T_0 = \sum_{\vb*{d}} \vb*{T_d} \vdot \vb*{d}$ is on the other hand nonzero, and takes opposite sign values on the $s$ and $p$ sublattices, providing a scalar, time-reversal odd order parameter.
+Such a magnetic texture may arise in the presence of strong easy-axis anisotropy and Dzyaloshinskii–Moriya interaction between neighbouring magnetic moments on every bond.
+For a systematic breaking of TRS, all bonds must host the same toroidal moment, investigating the possible origin of such an ordered phase is beyond the scope of this manuscript.

 The Hamiltonian of an $x$-aligned $s$--$p$ bond is:

 where $\sigma \in \{\uparrow,\downarrow\}$, $i \in \{x,y,z\}$, $n \in \{1,2,3,4\}$, $\ket{s_{\sigma}}$ are the spinful $s$ orbital states, $\ket{s_{n\sigma}}$ are the mid-bond magnetic $s_n$ orbitals, $\ket{p_{i\sigma}}$ are the $p_{x,y,z}$ orbitals, $E_{s/p}$ are the onsite energies of the $s$ and $p$ orbitals, $\Delta$ is the onsite energy of the mid-bond $s_n$ orbitals, $\alpha$ is the magnitude of the atomic spin-orbit coupling splitting on the $p$ orbitals, $\hat{\vb*{\sigma}}_{p/n}$ are the spin operators on the $p$ and $s_n$ orbitals, $\hat{\vb*{L}}_p$ are the orbital angular momentum operators on the $p$-orbitals, $\vb*{B}_n$ are the magnetic moments of the $s_n$ orbitals.
 Finally, $t_{in}$ are the amplitudes of the $s_n$--\,$p_{i}$ hopping, determined by whether the hopping between the $p_{x,y,z}$ orbitals and the $s_n$ orbitals takes place via the positive or negative lobes of the $p$ orbitals: